nzakas/understandinges6/manuscript/13-Modules.md

 ### A Subtle Quirk of Imported Bindings

 ECMAScript 6's `import` statements create read-only bindings to variables, functions, and classes rather than simply referencing the original bindings like normal variables.
-Even though you can't change an imported identifier, the module that exports that identifier can.
+Even though the module that imports the binding can't change its value, the module that exports that identifier can.
 For example, suppose you want to use this module:

 ```js
 export var name = "Nicholas";